 We have advised Newmark that we currently expect to pursue a distribution, or spin-off, to our stockholders of all of the shares of Newmark's common stock that we then own in a manner that is intended to qualify as generally tax-free for U.S. federal income tax purposes.
 As currently contemplated, shares of Newmark's Class A common stock held by us would be distributed to the holders of shares of our Class A common stock and shares of Newmark's Class B common stock held by us would be distributed to the holders of shares of our Class B common stock (which are currently Cantor and another entity controlled by Mr. Lutnick).
-The determination of whether, when and how to proceed with the spin-off is entirely within our discretion.
+Although the spinoff is subject to certain conditions, BGC Partners has advised that it expects to announce the record date for the distribution shortly after the completion of Newmark's refinancing of debt owed to BGC Partners, which was successfully completed on November 6, 2018.
+BGC Partners expects to complete the spin-off in a reasonable time thereafter, but no later than the end of 2018.
+The determination of whether, when an d how to proceed with the spin-off is entirely within our discretion.